mrsmjparker/codedocexamples/README.md

 #Seekingthedream_codeDocumentationSamples

+**ABOUT - PHOTO SHARING APP**
 The code in this repository represents code for a photo sharing app.
 The two environments being targeted are "DEV" and "PROD".
+The app is designed to share photos/logos for various exam prep books, and comments about them.

+**Process Overview**
+Marketing department will upload new logos for each new product, including title Marketing department will supply comment information for each photo uploaded Marketing and Sales departments will update as needed

 ____________________________________________
 **ARTIFACTS LOCATION**